MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-storage-planning.md

 ## Understand storage drivers
 As storage grows over time, it's important to understand what drives storage growth and identify the areas that could need your attention.
 There are options to review storage trends, ranging from usage reports in the Microsoft 365 admin center, which provide easy-to-consume visuals, to rich datasets available through Microsoft Graph Data Connect (MGDC).

 - Leverage [SharePoint site usage reports](/microsoft-365/admin/activity-reports/sharepoint-site-usage-ww) to review storage trends, such as usage by sites and active file count.
-There might be a 48-hour data latency in the usage reports and that the usage report shows usage across all geo locations while the usage values in the SharePoint Admin Center are geo location specific.
+There might be a 48-hour data latency in the usage reports.
+Note that the M365 admin center usage reports show usage across all geo locations while the SharePoint admin center usage values are geo location specific.

 - Use [SharePoint dataset from Microsoft Graph Data connect](https://aka.ms/SharePointData) to analyze site lifecycle, ownership, and storage used by SharePoint sites and OneDrive accounts.
 Answer questions such as which type of site uses the most storage, how much storage is used by previous versions, and how many sites haven’t changed in the past year.
 File level data is also available now through the [SharePoint Files dataset.](https://techcommunity.microsoft.com/t5/microsoft-graph-data-connect-for/update-on-the-sharepoint-files-dataset/ba-p/4189538)<sup>**(*)**</sup>